With talents from

 Daylilie started with our own bodies.

 Hello!
-We are Jenny, a 2x Olympic rower, and Manuella, a recreational climber.
-We developed broader shoulders and wider lats through our sports.
-As we got stronger, everyday bras became a struggle—bands dug in causing chafing, and back tissue overflowed in a way that felt unflattering.
-Everyday bras are still designed with a straight silhouette in mind, overlooking the broader shoulders of modern, active women.
+We are Manuella, a recreational climber and Jenny, a 2x Olympic rower.
+We developed broader shoulders and wider lats through our sports, and as we got stronger, everyday bras became a struggle.
+Bands dug in causing chafing, and back tissue overflowed in a way that felt unflattering.

 Band too tight, cup too big.